(part II - The Presqu’île)

 Antoine de Saint-Exupéry.

 At the south-western tip of the square stands the statue of Antoine de Saint-Exupéry sitting in front of the Little Prince.
 It was erected in 2000 for the centenary of the aviator's birth.
 Antoine de Saint-Exupéry was a French writer, poet, aristocrat, journalist, and pioneering aviator.
-He is best remembered for his novella The Little Prince (Le Petit Prince) and for his lyrical aviation writings, including Wind, Sand and Stars and Night Flight.
+He is best remembered for his novella The Little Prince (Le Petit Prince) and his lyrical aviation writings, including Wind, Sand and Stars, and Night Flight.

 Behind the statue stands Café Bellecour, a famous restaurant to have your meal or coffee.